Automattic/simplenote-electron/README.md

 Unit tests are run with `npm test`.

-End-to-end tests are run with `npm run test-e2e`.

 ## Coding Guidelines

 Please adhere to the same guidelines as found in [wp-calypso](https://github.com/Automattic/wp-calypso/blob/master/docs/coding-guidelines.md).